sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development.rst

 Step 4 : Deploy the Custom Node in the Fire Server
 -----------------------------------------

-Now that you have created a new node, follow the steps below to deploy it:
+Now that you have created a new node, follow the steps below to deploy it into the Fire Server:

   * Create a jar file with ``mvn clean package``
   * Copy the jar file create above into ``fire-user-lib`` directory of sparkflows